 2. Milk Thistle Tea

-Milk thistle is a herbal flower-derived product that has significant amounts of antioxidants in it.
-This food has silymarin in it that helps to repair worn liver cells in the body.
+Milk thistle is a herbal flower-derived product with significant amounts of antioxidants.
+This food has silymarin that helps repair worn liver cells in the body.

 3. Digestive enzymes

-Certain foods have a specific type of naturally occurring enzymes that boost food digestion and lower the levels of bilirubin in the body.
+Certain foods have a specific type of naturally occurring enzymes that boost food digestion and lower bilirubin levels in the body.
 These foods are honey, orange peels, papaya, mango, and pineapple.

 4. Herbal tea